Correction - Annual Financial Report

 CORRECTION - FINAL RESULTS FOR THE YEAR ENDED 31 MARCH 2024

-The Board notes that the announcement of the Company's Annual Results, which was originally made public on 31 July 2024, required amendment.
-Wording required under the UK Listing Rules 11.4.1, 6.4.1 and 6.4.3, regarding the submission of the Annual Results to the National Storage Mechanism, has now been included at the end of this announcement.
+The Board notes that the announcement of the Company's Annual Results, which was originally made public on 30 July 2024, required correction.
+The deadline for proxy votes to be submitted for the Annual General Meeting to be held on 4 September 2024 was erroneously stated as 6.30pm, instead of 1.30pm.
+In addition, wording required under the UK Listing Rules 11.4.1, 6.4.1 and 6.4.3, regarding the submission of the Annual Results to the National Storage Mechanism, has been included at the end of this announcement.

-Thames Ventures VCT 2 plc, managed by Foresight Group LLP, today announces the final results for the year ended 31 March 2024.
-These results were approved by the Board of Directors on 31 July 2024.
+Thames Ventures VCT 1 plc, advised by Foresight Group LLP, today announces the final results for the year ended 31 March 2024.
+These results were approved by the Board of Directors on 30 July 2024.

 The Annual Report will shortly be available in full at .
 All other statutory information can also be found there.